Classification of Pediatric Myeloid Malignancies

 French-American-British (FAB) Classification for Childhood Acute Myeloid Leukemia

-The first comprehensive morphologic-histochemical classification system for acute myeloid leukemia (AML) was developed by the FAB Cooperative Group.[1-5] This classification system categorizes AML into the following major subtypes primarily based on morphology and immunohistochemical detection of lineage markers:
+The first comprehensive morphologic-histochemical classification system for acute myeloid leukemia (AML) was developed by the FAB Cooperative Group.[1-5] This classification system, which has been replaced by the World Health Organization (WHO) system described below, categorized AML into the following major subtypes primarily based on morphology and immunohistochemical detection of lineage markers:

 - M0: acute myeloblastic leukemia without differentiation.[6,7] [Note: M0 AML, also referred to as minimally differentiated AML, does not express myeloperoxidase (MPO) at the light microscopy level, but may show characteristic granules by electron microscopy.
 M0 AML can be defined by expression of cluster determinant (CD) markers such as CD13, CD33, and CD117 (c-KIT) in the absence of lymphoid differentiation.
 To be categorized as M0, the leukemic blasts must not display specific morphologic or histochemical features of either AML or acute lymphoblastic leukemia (ALL).]
 M0 AML appears to be associated with an inferior prognosis in non–Down syndrome patients.